 Mr. Show was a show with sensibilities that didn't click with mid-1990s mainstream; its viewership was very small.
 Sketch comedians Bob Odenkirk and David Cross, who created the series, are now two of the most influential artists in their field, popularizing the brand of comedy found in Mr. Show.
 The series is a smash hit on DVD.

 The Wire spent its five seasons for the most part ignored, a minor-league show overshadowed by the likes of The Sopranos.
 A while after Wire ended, Barack Obama (a huge fan) became the U.S. president and his public appearances increasingly referenced the show.
-It is now showing up on numerous critics' lists as one of the greatest television dramas ever made.
+It is now showing up on numerous critics' lists as one of the greatest television dramas ever made, even occasionally outdoing the show whose shadow it was stuck in.

 Carnivāle had extremely high production values and was honorably daring in its thematic scope, but suffered a disastrous barely-viewed two seasons and as time went on showrunner Daniel Knauf found himself at war with the network.
 The second season ended on a cliffhanger that was destined never to be resolved; nevertheless the show continues to garner enormous posthumous acclaim.